arschles/pare/README.md

 # Configuring

-You configure Pare with a very simple [TOML](https://github.com/toml-lang/toml) file.
-It looks like this:
+The `pare` CLI looks for a `pare.toml` file in the current working directory when it runs.
+This file holds the commands that `pare` should run.

+Pare configuration files are simple.
+They are written in [TOML](https://github.com/toml-lang/toml) and usually only have one line.

+Here's an example file:

 ```toml
 commands = ["echo command 1", "echo command 2"]
 ```

-The `pare` CLI looks for a `pare.toml` file in the current working directory when it runs.
+There's nothing more to it!
+All the commands in the list you give will be executed in parallel, and `pare` will exit after they all finish.

-If you don't know how to write TOML, don't worry - there's nothing more to the file than the above.
+>If you don't know how to write TOML, don't worry - there's nothing more to the file than the above.
 Put each command in inside double-quotes (`"`), separate them by commas (`,`), and surround the entire list with brackets (`[` and `]`).